what makes us unique?

 Founded in 1131 and transformed into a luxury Relais et Chateau hotel, the Abbaye de la Bussiere occupies a beguiling canal-side location.

-The grounds are resplendent with sculptured gardens and lake along with historical delights including an ancient church, crypt, cloister, refectory, farmhouse, dovecote, outhouses, wine press, monastic dwellings and monastic dwellings.
+The grounds are resplendent with sculptured gardens and lake along with historical delights including an ancient church, crypt, cloister, refectory, farmhouse, dovecote, outhouses, wine press and monastic dwellings.

 This fabulous setting offers our guests a dining opportunity at the informal Le Bistrot des Moines.

-Local ingredients play off of classic Burgundian recipes in this delightful restaurant.
-Valued and highly experienced barge travel agent ‘Stephanie’ from Barge Lady cruises had dinner here recently and enjoyed t"he best escargots I've ever tasted”.
+Local ingredients compliment classic Burgundian recipes in this delightful restaurant.
+Valued and highly experienced barge travel agent ‘Stephanie’ from Barge Lady cruises had dinner here recently and enjoyed "the best escargots I've ever tasted”.

 "Restaurant de la Porte Guillaume" at Hotel du Nord